 Best for: Adults and teens with supervision.
 Tickets from €20.

-This two-hour long tour of Dublin’s scariest sites carves a route through 600 years of spooky history, colourfully illustrated by the Gravedigger actors.
+This two-hour long tour of Dublin’s scariest sites on the Gravedigger Ghostbus carves a route through 600 years of spooky history, colourfully illustrated by the Gravedigger actors.
 Passing Dublin Castle, Christ Church Cathedral, Cork Hill and other Dublin landmarks with fascinating secrets and tales, the ghost bus will bring you to your final destination at the iconic Gravediggers Pub.

 Best for: Adults and teens with supervision.
 Tickets from €29.